-· increases in interest expense in connection with debt refinancings and borrowings under our credit facility;

-- · various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations as our principal customers and in respect of RRI's indemnity obligations to us; - the outcome of litigation brought by and against us; - · restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - · various other risks identified in "Risk Factors" in Item 1A of Part I of our 2007 Form 10-K.
+- increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - · various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations as our principal customers and in respect of RRI's indemnity obligations to us; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2007 Form 10-K and in "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q.

 Certain Contractual Limits on Our Ability to Issue Securities and Borrow Money.
-Our credit facility limits our debt (excluding transition bonds) as a percentage of our total capitalization to 65 percent.
+Our credit facility limits our debt (excluding transition bonds) as a percentage of our total capitalization to 65%.
 Additionally, we have contractually agreed not to issue additional first mortgage bonds, subject to certain exceptions.